benito5142/WEB_Technologies/README.md

 Open a pull request.

 License

-This project is licensed under the MIT License.
+This project is licensed under the LICET License.